 If you’re planning to buy your dream home amid the pandemic, you have to keep in mind that delays are inevitable.
 First of all, many sellers are hesitant about opening up their house for prospective buyers to take a private tour.
 This can be a great hindrance to settling on a home of your choice, but you have to remember that there are sellers that allow video walk-throughs and virtual tours.

-Additionally, during a pandemic, you may find it challenging to schedule an appraisal.
+Additionally, during a pandemic, you may find it challenging to schedule an appraisal with a home inspector in Utah.
+This should not stop you from carrying out a thorough home inspection though – now more than ever it is vital that the home you are planning to buy is fit for purpose and a home inspector can help you to make sure that you are making the right decision.
 One of the reasons why this may be the case is because several homeowners are refinancing.
 You shouldn’t get surprised if your closing period is more than forty-five days instead of the average thirty-days because appraisers and companies are backlogged.

 One important thing you should remember is that the pandemic may have transformed how most people buy homes, but this doesn’t mean that buying during a pandemic isn’t possible.
 Understand that if you are confident about your decision to buy a dream house, there is no reason why you shouldn’t do so.